vircadia/vircadia-docs-sphinx/docs/source/explore/shop.md

 ## Buying High Fidelity Coin

-High Fidelity Coin (HFC) isn’t like other coins.
-You can buy it with U.S. dollars (USD) and you can cash HFC out to USD.
-The Bank of High Fidelity manages the number of coins and we gradually increase the number of coins in circulation as the economy grows.
+Currently, you can buy High Fidelity Coins (HFC) using [Ethereum](https://www.ethereum.org/), a blockchain app that trades ETH (Ether).
+The Bank of High Fidelity manages HFC and we gradually increase the number of coins in circulation as the economy grows.
 100 HFC is equal to 1 USD.

 To get HFC:
 1. [Book an appointment](https://calendly.com/highfidelity) at the Bank of High Fidelity.
-2. At the time of your appointment, visit the [Trading Room](https://hifi.place/TradingRoom) domain.
+2. At the time of your appointment, visit the [TradingRoom](https://hifi.place/TradingRoom) domain.
-3. Make your payment using PayPal to <finance@highfidelity.com>.
-The time it takes for the payment to process is based on PayPal rules and guidelines.
+3. We will provide you with a QR code that you can use to send ETH to the Bank of High Fidelity.
+4. Once we receive the ETH amount you sent, we will send you the appropriate amount of HFC to your account based on the current exchange rate.
+This can take up to one business day.

 You can also receive HFC from gifts from your friends or as prizes at events in High Fidelity.